Gifts of Stock & Mutual Funds

 For example, if you purchased some stock many years ago for only $1,000, and now it is worth $10,000, an outright gift of this stock to NCLR would result in a charitable contribution deduction of $10,000.
 In addition, there would be no tax on the $9,000 appreciation in value.

 Gifts of appreciated stock or mutual funds are fully deductible up to a maximum of 30% of your adjusted gross income.
-For example, if your adjusted gross income for 2012 is $100,000, up to $30,000 of long-term appreciated stock and other property gifts may be deducted in 2012.
+For example, if your adjusted gross income for the year is $100,000, up to $30,000 of long-term appreciated stock and other property gifts may be deducted for that year.
 Any excess can generally be carried forward and deducted over as many as five subsequent years.

 It’s easy to make a stock or mutual fund gift to NCLR.